inbravo/travel/september-2019/README.md

 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20190928_160004.jpg)

 ##  Narkanda
-*	Next morning its still raining and no sign of sun
-*	Stuck in hotel and thinking about how farthest i can go today.
+*	Next morning its still raining and no sign of sun.
+Stuck in hotel and thinking about how farthest i can go today.
 Plan is to reach Nako
 *	Finally i left hotel at around 11 AM and spent entire day riding at slow speed in intermittent rains

 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20190929_141617.jpg)